SamG101-Developer/SPP-Primer-2/Writerside/topics/7-5-Inheritance-Polymorphism.md

 <secondary-label ref="doc-wip"/>

+## Controlled Inheritance

+Whilst S++ supports object-oriented programming, and encourage its use, it also controls inheritance very tightly.
+Features that assist with this include and are limited to:
+- superimposition-based inheritance - split each inheritance of a type into a separate block
+- the `Castable[T]` type used for values which will be upcast or downcast

 ## Method Overriding

 In order to override a method, the base method must be marked as either virtual, or abstract, using the `@virtualmethod`